Stuff and Nonsense

 Wearing badges is not enough

-This column (I hope) should raise some discussion about where you decide to draw the line when attempting to design an accessible site.
-I believe now that it is a pipe-dream to design a site that can be used by everyone.
+I hoped that this post whould raise some discussion about where we decide to draw the line when attempting to design an accessible site.
+I believe now that it’s a pipe-dream to design a site that can be used by everyone.
 I am a fairly able-bodied geezer (save for the back trouble), but there are still plenty of sites that I find difficult or impossible to use.
 Even paragons of usability such as Amazon.com sometimes confuse the hell out of me.
-My brain screams "Too much content!".
+My brain screams “Too much content!”
 I dread to think how I might react if I was dyslexic or had other cognitive disabilities.

-That is why, as I wrote in July, I have banned accessibility badges or Bobby icons from all Stuff and Nonsense sites and include instead, an accessibility aims statement like this one.
+In 2004, I banned accessibility badges or Bobby icons from all Stuff and Nonsense websites and included an accessibility aims statement like this one instead:

-We have tried our very best to make this web site usable by as many people as possible.
+I have tried our very best to make this web site usable by as many people as possible.
 Some people with disabilities find using the web difficult and many sites do not accommodate those with visual or other disabilities.
-While we know that it is impossible to design a site that everyone can use, designing this site with accessibility in mind means that more people can access its content.
+While I know that it’s impossible to design a site that everyone can use, designing this site with accessibility in mind means that more people can access its content.

 When designing a site for any client, the demands of politics, commerce, current practices, creativity and accessibility must all be balanced.
 I wish that we lived in a utopia where all accessibility decisions were simple (and some people do).
-But I don't live in such a world.
-And in a perverse way, these challenges and decisions make the job all the more interesting.
+But I don’t live in that world, and in a perverse way, these challenges and decisions make my job all the more interesting.

-At this point I should also mention that our client was amazingly receptive to the aim of making the new store as accessible as possible.
-Where we did disagree, he would carefully explain the reasons for his point of view and he never said, "Because that's the way I want it!"
-I understand more now about his issues than ever before and I hope that I can take the experience with me to other projects.
+At this point I should also mention that my client was amazingly receptive to the aim of making the new store as accessible as possible.
+Where we did disagree, he would carefully explain the reasons for his point of view and he never said, “Because that’s the way I want it.”
+I understand more now about his issues than before and I hope that I can take the experience with me to other projects.

-First, the site is built using valid XHTML and CSS and this in itself can go a long way towards a more accessible site.
-That is not to say that web-standards in themselves guarantee accessibility (I don't agree with Jeffrey Veen all the way), but when you write code to standards, a certain amount of attention to accessibility should come naturally.
+Rather than run through every decision, I thought it might be more interesting to talk about my process for making the Disney Store UK website as accessible as I could.
+First, the website was developed using valid markup and CSS, as this in itself can go a long way towards a website that’s more accessible.
+That isn’t to say that web-standards in themselves guarantee accessibility—I don’t agree with Jeffrey Veen all the way—but when you write code to standards, a certain amount of attention to accessibility should come naturally.

-Advertisement over... we also ran automated checks through Bobby and Cynthia Says in order to see if there were any glaring omissions.
-Sometimes under a tight schedule, it is easy to miss a form label or two adjacent links, and these tools are ideal for such reference.
+Secondly, the store was developed using an ecommerce platform from a company that I founded in 2004 which took the majority of headaches out of developing accessible stores.
+I also ran automated checks through Bobby and Cynthia Says in order to see if there were any glaring omissions.
+Sometimes under a tight schedule, it’s easy to miss a form label or two adjacent links, and these tools are ideal for such reference.

 I examined the code and saw that the photos of the figurines had alt text which was the same as the link text after it...